pklada/petelada-com/_posts/2015-1-31-css-only-toggle.markdown

 ---
 Let's start with the HTML.
 The toggle is, at it's core, an input checkbox.
 This is how we store the state of the toggle without using Javascript -- the input element stores it's `checked` state internally.

-The markup consists of a container `label`, the input element, and some additional elements to create the toggle background and switch.
+The markup consists of a container `label`, an `input` element of type `checkbox`, and some additional elements to create the toggle background and switch.

 <div class="code-block">
 <span class="code-block_title">HTML</span>